marco262/my_wiki/data/dnd/subclass/way-of-the-kensei.md

 A kensei sees a weapon much in the same way a calligrapher or a painter regards a pen or brush.
 Whatever the weapon, the kensei views it as a tool used to express the beauty and precision of the martial arts.
 That such mastery makes a kensei a peerless warrior is but a side effect of intense devotion, practice, and study.

-# Way of the Drunken Master
+# Way of the Kensei

 ||~ Monk Level ||~ Feature ||
 || 3rd || Path of the Kensei (2 weapons) ||